 What is Restorative Dental Care?

 Any procedure that aims to restore the normal function and appearance of your smile would be classified as restorative dental care.

-By fixing structural problems such as missing or damaged teeth, our dentist can help restore your smile – and your oral health.
+By addressing structural problems such as missing or damaged teeth, our dentist can help to restore your smile – and your oral health.

-Depending on your issue, the dentist at Delta Dental Offices will determine the right restorative treatment option for you.
+Depending on your issue, the dentist at Delta Dental Offices can determine a suitable restorative treatment option for you.

 Periodontal (Gum) Therapy

 Crowns can help to restore a stained or discoloured tooth to its natural appearance.
 The dentist will place these porcelain caps on top of your teeth.
 They can also be used to prevent a cracked tooth from further deteriorating, attach bridges or cover dental implants.
-Crowns can be used to correct many types of tooth damage.
+Crowns may be used to correct different types of tooth damage.

-Natural-looking, custom-made bridges are bonded to existing teeth or dental implants to replace a section of missing teeth.
+Custom-made bridges are bonded to existing teeth or dental implants to replace a section of missing teeth.
 These tooth replacements are attached to teeth on either side of the gap.
-They are barely noticeable and can restore the bite between upper and lower teeth, in addition to the natural contour of teeth.
+They may be difficult to notice to the casual observer and can restore the bite between upper and lower teeth, in addition to the natural contour of teeth.